bandicoot-imaging-sciences/bivot/README.md

 * Control lighting using mouse position or device tilt.
 * Supports most modern browsers and devices (rendering is implemented using WebGL).

+## Usage

+See `src/bivot-js/example/embed-bivot-js.html` for sample code to add a pure JavaScript Bivot viewer into a web page.

+See `example` for a sample app using Bivot as a React component.

 ## Embedding

 You can embed Bivot into a web page, if the viewer is hosted on another site, for example: